hamxiaoz/hamxiaoz.github.com/_posts/2016-11-23-TIL-how-to-open-folder-with-sublime-or-vscode-from-finder.md

 You have three options:

-1. Opne inside the app: first open the Sublime Or VS Code, then use the `File -> Open` menu
+1. First open the Sublime Or VS Code, then use the `File -> Open` menu
 2. Right click to use `Services` (in case you have services setup)
 3. Click on the toolbar icon to open.